-If you are from a European country it might be difficult to read a language without accent ague’s or special characterisations to the letters.
+If you are from a European country, it might be difficult to read a language without accent ague’s or special characterizations to the letters.
 English can be a great language to learn and thrive in but understanding and having and alphabet with unique letters is important to have as a toolkit for yourself as a reader and writer of the language.

 4.)
 Separate Reading and Writing

-Don’t be afraid to seperate your reading and your writing activities while learning another language or English as a Foreign Language (ESL).
-However you learn english is a good way and whatever works for your comprehension is a great way to learn.
+Don’t be afraid to separate you’re reading and your writing activities while learning another language or English as a Foreign Language (ESL).
+However, you learn English is a good way and whatever works for your comprehension is a great way to learn.

-If you are teaching English as a Foreign Language either stateside or overseas consider your students ability to write and learn the english alphabet.
-Consider the english alphabet faulty but adjustable.
+If you are teaching English as a Foreign Dyslexia Language either stateside or overseas consider your students ability to write and learn the English alphabet.
+Consider the English alphabet faulty but adjustable.
 It is a great language to live within if the changes are able to be made to it so it will become Dyslexic proof.